Top Ways To Measure Your Website's User Experience

 When it involves measuring the effectiveness of the website UX then another important metric you’ll track is the page views and time spent on the page.
 Well don’t get confused here, the time spent on a task must always be less in order that users are ready to quickly perform the ultimate action without facing any difficulties.
 Whereas the time spent on the website and online page should be more.

 If your website is getting more page views and total time spent on the website then it’s a transparent indication that your website is optimized for better performance and user experience.
 Your site visitors could be feeling comfortable while scrolling through your website and enjoying the experience offered by your website.
 On the other hand, if your data indicates that your website is getting fewer page views and time spent on the page then you want to scrutinize your website navigation and therefore the whole user experience.

 8. Bounce rate

-When you start analyzing your website UX effectiveness then it’s always recommended to appear at your website bounce rate.
-The bounce rate will facilitate you identify, what number of people visited your website and left quickly without performing the required action.
-A bounce rate can occur because of a variety of reasons ranging from irrelevant content and heating to slow loading visuals and lots more.
+When you start analyzing your website’s UX effectiveness then it’s always recommended to appear at your website bounce rate.
+The bounce rate will facilitate you identify, what number of people who visited your website and left quickly without performing the required action.
+A bounce rate can occur because of a variety of reasons ranging from irrelevant content and heating to slow-loading visuals and lots more.
 If your website is getting an excessive amount of bounce rate, then you wish to check every small element because a high bounce rate can harm your website ranking likewise.